Enter Mangrove Photography Awards 2025

 Enter the competition

+The Mangroves Photography Awards is now open for entries until May 19th, 2025.
 Entry is free and open to all photographers around the world, of any age and level.

 Submitting photos

 You can submit a total of 12 photos to the Mangrove Photography Awards, across multiple categories.
-The same image can be submitted to more than one category.

 You can enter up to 6 photos per submission form.

-All submissions must be photographs (accepted file types: JPG, PNG or TIFFS).
+All submissions must be photographs (accepted file types: JPG, PNG, or TIFFS).

 The maximum file size per image is 4MB.
+Submissions should be in high resolution.

 Competition rules

-Entries must be received by 11.59pm BST on 19th May, 2024 (“the Closing Date”).
+Entries must be received by 11:59 pm BST on 19th May 2025 (“the Closing Date”).

 All submissions must have been created by the photographer entering.

-Entrants 23 years of age or younger on 26th July, 2024 will automatically enter the Young Mangrove Photographer of the Year Award.
+Entrants 23 years of age or younger on 26th July 2025 will automatically enter the Young Mangrove Photographer of the Year Award.

 Ethical requirements